+NOTE: In this version of the specification, the GAD shapes local2dPointWithUncertaintyEllipse and local3dPointWithUncertaintyEllipsoid are supported for DL-TDOA and DL-AoD only.

 – NCGI

 The IE NCGI specifies the NR Cell Global Identifier (NCGI) which is used to identify NR cells globally (TS 38.331 [35]).